 What is the expected capital value of the project on completion?
-R What is the expected yearly income or contribution to the economy that will be generated by or as a result of the project?
-R Will the project contribute to service infrastructure?
+R600 000 0.00 the expected yearly income or contribution to the economy that will be generated by or as a R2 000 000.
+The project?
+00.00 Will the project contribute to service infrastructure?
 YES NO Is the project a public amenity?
 YES NO How many new employment opportunities will be created during the development phase?
-What is the expected value of the employment opportunities during the development phase?
-R What percentage of this will accrue to previously disadvantaged individuals? % How will this be ensured and monitored (please explain): How many permanent new employment opportunities will be created during the operational phase of What is the expected current value of the employment opportunities during the first 10 years?
-R What percentage of this will accrue to previously disadvantaged individuals? % How will this be ensured and monitored (please explain): Any other information related to the manner in which the socio-economic aspects will be impacted:
+10 What is the expected value of the employment opportunities during the development phase?
+R1000 00 00.00 What percentage of this will accrue to previously disadvantaged individuals?
+100% How will this be ensured and monitored (please explain): How many permanent new employment opportunities will be created during the operational phase of the project?
+What is the expected current value of the employment opportunities during the first 10 years?
+R 1000 0 00.00 R 1000 C 000 00 What percentage of this will accrue to previously disadvantaged individuals?
+100% How will this be ensured and monitored (please explain): Only employee's of disadvantaged will be employed and monitored by the owner.
+Any other information related to the manner in which the socio-economic aspects will be impacted: